Force 10 from Navarone

 The total runtime of Force 10 from Navarone is 114 minutes (1h 54m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.2/10, and global collection metrics, Force 10 from Navarone stands as a challenging project for the creators.
-It remains an essential piece of the 1978 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.2/10, and global performance metrics, Force 10 from Navarone is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1978 cinematic calendar.

 Frequently Asked Questions